 There are currently 14,700 children in Michigan's foster care system.
 Of those children, about 3,200 have a goal of adoption because they are state or court wards after parental rights were terminated by a court because of abuse or neglect.

-The swearing-in ceremony is the culmination of DHS' statewide recruitment effort that led to the hiring of more than 700 highly qualified individuals to work in children's protective, foster care, adoption, juvenile and home licensing services.
+The swearing-in ceremony is the culmination of MDHHS' statewide recruitment effort that led to the hiring of more than 700 highly qualified individuals to work in children's protective, foster care, adoption, juvenile and home licensing services.

-DHS partnered with six colleges and universities statewide to reach a diverse pool of applicants in an effort to find - and keep - the best and brightest in Michigan.
+MDHHS partnered with six colleges and universities statewide to reach a diverse pool of applicants in an effort to find - and keep - the best and brightest in Michigan.
 Director Corrigan especially thanked and commended Dean Gary Anderson of the MSU School of Social Work for his outstanding assistance in designing and implementing the college recruitment process.

-"The endeavor puts words into action, demonstrating the unwavering dedication of Gov. Snyder and Director Corrigan to make improvements in the child welfare system," said DHS Acting Child Welfare Director Steve Yager.
+"The endeavor puts words into action, demonstrating the unwavering dedication of Gov. Snyder and Director Corrigan to make improvements in the child welfare system," said MDHHS Acting Child Welfare Director Steve Yager.
 "By having these highly qualified workers in the field, we ensure that children and families receive the support they need."